Main menu:

 About

-Samba Elégua is a Toronto-based percussion group inspired by the samba school bateria tradition of Rio de Janeiro.
+Samba Elégua is a Toronto-based percussion group inspired by the samba school bateriatradition of Rio de Janeiro.
 At a Samba Elégua show, up to 30 percussionists deliver explosive, driving, layered rhythms that compel audiences to stand up and dance.
 The sound and spectacle of synchronized samba drummers moves people of all ages and musical tastes.

-For almost a decade, Samba Elégua has performed for music festivals, community events, parades, black-tie fundraisers, underground parties, television programs, weddings, as well as headlining shows at Toronto venues.
+Since 2001, Samba Elégua has performed for music festivals, community events, parades, black-tie fundraisers, underground parties, television programs, weddings, as well as headlining shows at Toronto venues.

-Samba Elégua plays traditional rhythms on Brazilian samba instruments like the surdo (bass drum), caixa (snare drum), repenique, tamborim and agogo bells.
+Samba Elégua plays traditional rhythms on Brazilian samba instruments like the surdo (bass drum), caixa (snare drum), repeniquetamborim and agogo bells.
 On top of that, the group mixes in the high-energy musical styles heard around us in our home city of Toronto, like reggae, funk and hip hop.

 From the members of Samba Elégua: